-Manufactured Products, or Construction Materials are available.
-CIHA shall prepare a waiver application using the HUD BABA Waiver Request Form or the waiver form available through the applicable federal agency.

-- i The waiver shall include detailed information on CIHA's market research, including who conducted the research, when they conducted the research, which sources they used, and the methods they used to conduct the research.28 - ii For HUD project-specific waivers, the waiver application shall include: - (a) A detailed justification for the use of materials mined, produced, or manufactured outside the United States. - (b) "A certification that there was a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary communications with potential suppliers."29 - CIHA shall submit the waiver application to the applicable federal agency. - i To submit a waiver to HUD, submit the waiver through HUD's BABA Waiver Submission Site. - c.
-The federal agency will then publish the waiver in the federal register for fifteen days for public comment. - After the public comment period, the federal agency will submit the waiver request tod.
-OMB for approval. - e.
-After the public comment period, OMB will decide whether to approve the waiver. - CIHA may contact the federal agency to see if they have guidance or technical assistance, as needed. - i For questions on a HUD grant, email HUD at BABAWaiver@HUD.gov with any waiver-specific questions or technical difficulties. - ii Refer to ONAP BABA Guidance, as well as ONAP for additional technical guidance. - 3.
+- b.
+CIHA shall prepare a waiver application using the HUD BABA Waiver Request Form or the waiver form available through the applicable federal agency. - i The waiver shall include detailed information on CIHA's market research, including who conducted the research, when they conducted the research, which sources they used, and the methods they used to conduct the research.28 - ii For HUD project-specific waivers, the waiver application shall include: - (a) A detailed justification for the use of materials mined, produced, or manufactured outside the United States. - (b) "A certification that there was a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary communications with potential suppliers."29 - c.
+CIHA shall submit the waiver application to the applicable federal agency. - i To submit a waiver to HUD, submit the waiver through HUD's BABA Waiver Submission Site. - d.
+The federal agency will then publish the waiver in the Federal Register for fifteen days for public comment. - e.
+After the public comment period, the federal agency will submit the waiver request to OMB for approval. - f.
+After the public comment period, OMB will decide whether to approve the waiver. - g.
+CIHA may contact the federal agency to see if they have guidance or technical assistance, as needed. - i For questions on a HUD grant, email HUD at BABAWaiver@HUD.gov with any waiver-specific questions or technical difficulties. - ii Refer to ONAP BABA Guidance, as well as ONAP for additional technical guidance. - 3.
 Public Interest Waiver.
-To apply for a Public Interest Waiver, per HUD guidance, CIHA shall include the following in the waiver application: - a.
-An explanation of how a waiver of the BABA requirement for the project or covered b. material will serve the public interest.
+To apply for a Public Interest Waiver, per HUD guidance, CIHA shall include the following in the waiver application: